turingschool/curriculum-site/module2/projects/hang-in-there/index.md

 ## Learning Goals

+* Practice reading, understanding, and using existing code
 * Write clean, DRY JavaScript
   * Build out functionality using functions that show trends toward SRP
-  * Manipulate the page after it has loaded adding, removing, and updating elements on the DOM
+  * Manipulate the page after it has loaded by adding, removing, and updating elements on the DOM
-* Begin to understand the connection between HTML, CSS and JavaScript
-  * Practice reading, understanding, and using provided code
-* Use array prototype iterator methods to display data on the DOM
+  * Use array prototype iterator methods to reformat data and display it on the DOM
+* Use CSS and HTML to match styling and layout of provided comps

 ## Overview